Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 - This year, the Cougars won ATS in their only game as an underdog of 6.5 points or more.

-- BYU's games this season have hit the over one time in six opportunities (16.7%).
+- BYU's games this season have gone over the total in one out of six opportunities (16.7%).

-- When BYU puts up more than 17.8 points, it is 3-2 against the spread and 5-0 overall.
+- BYU is 3-2 against the spread and 5-0 overall in games when it scores more than 17.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.